 The 3 Most Popular Types of Fences

-2. Vertical bar fencing: Structures can be made from a wide range of stuff including wood, vinyl, aluminum, and wrought iron.
-However, make sure the material you pick is not easily susceptible to damage.
-In most states, the space between the vertical bars can’t be more than 4 inches wide.
+2. Vertical bar fencing: Structures can be made from a wide range of materials including wood, vinyl, aluminum, and wrought iron.
+However, make sure the material you pick isn't easily susceptible to damage.
+In most states, the space between the vertical bars can’t be more than four inches wide.

-3. Glass panel fencing: Barriers like these are very popular in California.
-They are durable and safe because they’re made from tempered glass.
-Plus, since they’re transparent, they don’t detract from your pool’s beauty.
+3. Glass panel fencing: They are durable and safe because they’re made from tempered glass.
+Plus, because they're transparent, they don’t detract from your pool’s beauty.

 Add Additional Protection

-Keep in mind: Many states, such as New York and California, require layers of protection in addition to fencing.
+Keep in mind: Many states require layers of protection in addition to fencing.

 Examples of additional layers of security include: